lynnemunini/console-based-task-manager/README.md

 ## Overview

 Console TaskManager is a simple command-line application designed to help users manage their tasks efficiently.
-It allows users to sign in, sign up, create tasks, view tasks, delete them, and exit the application.
 The project is built using Java and utilizes Hibernate for database interaction.

 ## Features